jmangt/test-driven-puppet/profiles.md

 * a Ruby on Rails Application
 * a Node.js Application

 A profile's responsibility is too coordinate multiple pieces of technology.
-Not by managing them itself but delegating that responsibility to their specific modules.
+Not by managing them, but by delegating that responsibility to their specific modules.

 Must of the time a profile will set up scaffolding for an application using that particular technology stack.